adxsoft/CSV-to-Markdown-table-Plugin-for-Obsidian/README.md

 ## Installation

 - download the zip of this repository
-- unzip in the .obsidian folder of your vault
+- in .obsidian/plugins folder of your vault create a folder called csvtotable
+- unzip the contents of this repository into the csvtotable folder
-- restart obsidian
+- - restart obsidian
 - go to settings, Community plugins and enable 'CSV to Markdown Table' plugin

 ## How to use